BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *An investigation into how people use (or don't use) the Bitcoin Core Wallet and what needs are unmet by a variety of users.
 The project employed both qualitative interviews along with surveys to understand a variety of user needs and approaches to using Bitcoin.*

-Video presentation in May 2021 by Jamaal Montasser.
+_Video presentation in May 2021 by Montasser._

 <!--